top of page

 As long as you heed the heat warnings this is hike that anyone can accomplish.
 Be sure to bring plenty of water even if you attempt the hike when temperatures are cooler as the dry desert air really takes it out of you!

-Is it Safe to Hike Amboy Crater?
+Is it safe to hike Amboy Crater?

-I repeat - you NEED to bring plenty of water and avoid hiking on hotter days, especially midday when the Mojave sun is the harshest
+I repeat, you need to bring plenty of water and avoid hiking on hotter days, especially midday when the Mojave sun is the harshest

 I know I probably sound like a broken record here - but you really do need to be mindful of bringing plenty of water and not attempting this hike if the temperature is too hot and the sun is at its peak.